 - Find out about the current election signs bylaw.

-- Find out about proposed amendments to the bylaw.
+- Find out about the recent amendments to the bylaw.

 - View the lists of the election sign sites.

 - View the list of sites for v-shaped election signs.

 What an election sign is

 An election sign is any sign or any part of a sign (including the frame and supporting structure) that encourages people to vote for a candidate or party in a General Election, Local Election, by-election, public referendum, or election for the Auckland Energy Consumer Trust.